-If you plan to breast feed in the future you should consider that there is a small risk that your ability to breast feed may be affected.
+If you plan to breastfeed in the future, you should consider that there is a small risk.
+In which your ability to breastfeed may be affected.

-Smokers run higher risks such as slower healing and more risk of scarring and the possibility of tissue necrosis from loss of oxygen to the tissue or skin.
+Smokers run higher risks such as slower healing.
+And also, more risk of scarring and the possibility of tissue necrosis from loss of oxygen to the tissue or skin.

 How long will the results last?

 Though the results are very long lasting, you will continue to age.
 So gravity may eventually cause some sagging.
 But wearing a good supporting bra and not smoking and eating a healthy diet will slow the process.

 If you have a question we haven’t answered please email us at email@example.com.